Emblaze/the-unix-workbench/the_unix_workbench.md

 	# |  |  |  |  .---- day of week (0 - 6) (Sunday=0 or 7) OR sun,mon,tue,wed,thu,fri,sat
 	# |  |  |  |  |
 	# *  *  *  *  *  user command to be executed]

+Star (*) which represents all of the possible values in a column.

+##### **Cloud Computing Exercises**

+-   [ ] Write a bash script that takes a file path as an argument and copies that file to a designated folder on your server.

+-   [ ] Find a file online that changes periodically, then write a program to download that file every time it changes.

+-   [ ] Try creating your own Twitter or GitHub bot with the Twitter API or the GitHub API.

+#### **Shutting Down a Server**

 ### **Start Building**